Protecting Public Health and the Environment.

-About 36% of Idahos streams were identified in the 2008 Integrated Report as not meeting water quality standards, and TMDLs must be developed for each of these.
-Idaho and the EPA have a legal, court-ordered responsibility to ensure that these impaired waters are dealt with in a timely manner (see TMDL settlement agreement and schedule).
+About 36% of Idaho's streams were identified in the 2010 Integrated Report as not meeting water quality standards, and TMDLs must be developed for each of these.
+Idaho and EPA have a legal, court-ordered responsibility to ensure that these impaired waters are dealt with in a timely manner (see TMDL settlement agreement and schedule).

 In Idaho, TMDLs are assessed on a subbasin level, which means water bodies and pollutants within a hydrologic subbasin are generally addressed in a single document.
-A subbasin is based on a cataloging unit of the U.S. Geological Survey (USGS) (a subbasin is the same as a USGS fourth field hydrologic unit, or HUC).
-There are 84 subbasins (HUCs) in Idaho.
+A subbasin is based on a cataloging unit of the US Geological Survey (USGS) (i.e., a subbasin is the same as a USGS fourth-field hydrologic unit code, or HUC).
+Idaho has 86 subbasins (HUCs) entirely or partially within its borders.

 Interested in finding out whether a subbasin assessment has been conducted and a TMDL developed for a specific water body in Idaho?
 Find out here.

-Basin Advisory Groups (BAGs) are groups of citizens that advise DEQ on water quality objectives within Idaho's six basins.
-Its members are appointed by the director of DEQ and represent a cross-section of interests in the basin, such as agriculture, forestry, municipalities, industry, recreation, Native American tribes, and environmental interests.
+Basin advisory groups (BAGs) are groups of citizens that advise DEQ on water quality objectives within Idaho's six basins.
+Its members are appointed by the director of DEQ and represent a cross section of interests in the basin, such as those representing agriculture, forestry, municipalities, industry, recreation, Native American tribes, and environmental concerns.
 Learn more.

-Watershed Advisory Groups (WAGs) are groups of citizens, appointed by DEQ's director, that provide guidance on specific watersheds within Idaho's six basins.
-Watershed advisory groups provide local public input and guidance to DEQ when developing a TMDL.
+Watershed advisory groups (WAGs) are groups of citizens, appointed by DEQ's director, that provide guidance on specific watersheds within Idaho's six basins.
+WAGs provide local public input and guidance to DEQ when developing a TMDL.
 Members of each WAG represent the industries and interests affected by the management of that watershed.
 The WAG also includes representatives of local government and the land management or regulatory agencies interested in the management of water quality in the watershed.
 Learn more.

 What is a subbasin assessment?
 Why does DEQ conduct subbasin assessments?
-What steps are invovled in the development of a TMDL?
+What steps are involved in TMDL development?
 Learn the answers to these and more questions here.

 Many of the issues involved in developing a TMDL are technical or legal in nature.
 Technical advisory groups, or TAGs, can assist the WAG in evaluating these issues.
-Technical advisory groups are comprised of knowledgeable citizens and experts from groups like DEQ, the Idaho Department of Fish and Game, the U.S. Department of Agriculture, the U.S. Forest Service, Native American tribes, the EPA, and other groups or agencies, depending on the issues at hand.
+TAGs are comprised of knowledgeable citizens and experts from groups like DEQ, the Idaho Department of Fish and Game, the US Department of Agriculture, the US Forest Service, Native American tribes, EPA, and other groups or agencies, depending on the issues at hand.